695kede/xilinx-edge-ai/docs/DPU-Integration/README.md

 * Xilinx SDK 2018.2
 * PetaLinux 2018.2

  **Note:** This tutorial is known to work with Vivado/Petalinux/SDK v2018.3, but 2018.2 will provided the best experience at this time.
-To use with 2018.3, you’ll need to make the following three changes:
+To use it with 2018.3, you will need to make the following changes:

- 1. Edit the `u96_dpu_bd.tcl` script to specify 2018.3.
+ 1. Edit the `u96_dpuv2.0_2018.2.tcl` script to specify 2018.3.

  2. Change the `petalinux-image.bbappend` to `petalinux-image-full.bbappend`.

- 3. The `protobuf` package isn’t needed.

 ## Hardware Requirements

 * The Ultra96 board